khalid-hussain/shaheen/chap1.md

 entrenchment, anxiously awaiting the arrival of that general.
 I too would continue to do my duty."

-Badr Bin Mughira became silent after saying this and Al-Zeghel stared at him with subdued emotions of love, affection and devotion.
+Badr bin Mughira became silent after saying this and Al-Zeghel stared at him with subdued emotions of love, affection and devotion.
 Finally, he said, "This is what I had expected from Mughira's son.
 Youngman!
 Blessed are those pastures where your horses graze.
 Blessed are those trees under whose shades you sleep.